12 Best Online Nursing Programs for Non-Nurses

 What We Like

 The admissions process is relatively simple.
-Plus, you get to complete the coursework in two years (if you work at it full-time).
+Plus, you get to complete the coursework in under two years.
 Also, labs and clinicals are done on the weekends, which hopefully won’t interfere with your weekday day job.

 What We Don’t Like